• Skip to primary navigation

 Recipe FAQs

-We don't find it necessary to blanch the jalapenos before stuffing them and baking them in the oven.
-Some recipes suggest boiling jalapenos to remove some of their heat.
-Much of the heat will be removed with the seeds and membrane when you scrape it out.
+We don't find it necessary to blanch the jalapeños before stuffing them and baking them in the oven.
+Some recipes suggest boiling jalapeños to remove some of their heat.
+Much of the heat will be removed when you scrape out the seeds and membranes.

 Can I use serrano peppers for poppers?

 No, we don't recommend making this swap.
-Serrano peppers are much hotter and they are also rather small narrow making them difficult to stuff.
+Serrano peppers are much hotter and they are also rather narrow, making them difficult to stuff.

 The exact origins of this appetizer are unclear, but it's likely that they came from Texas.
 The term "jalapeño poppers" was in use as far back as 1972, so this dish has been around for a while!

-Our jalapeno poppers are baked rather than fried like other recipes making them a healthier option.
-Also, jalapenos are full of healthy nutrients thanks to capsaicin, the compound which makes them spicy.
-Each jalapeno half contains 87 calories, 8g fat, 1g carbs, and 2g protein.
+Our jalapeño poppers are baked rather than fried, unlike other recipes, making them a healthier option.
+Also, jalapeños are full of healthy nutrients thanks to capsaicin, the compound which makes them spicy.
+Each jalapeño popper contains 87 calories, 8g fat, 1g carbs, and 2g protein.
 You can find more nutritional information in the recipe card.

-• Freeze: If you want to freeze unbaked jalapeño poppers.
-Here's how to do it.
-First, flash freeze the poppers on a cookie sheet for 2-3 hours.
-Then transfer them to a zip-top freezer bag and freeze for up to two months.
+Freeze: If you want to freeze unbaked jalapeño poppers, here's how to do it.
+Flash freeze the poppers on a cookie sheet for 2-3 hours, then transfer them to a zip-top freezer bag and freeze for up to two months.

 Expert Tips